JuniorValteir/Salesforce-Developer-Repository/Einsten ChatBot.md

     @InvocableVariable(label='Records for Output' description='yourDescription' required=true)
     public String statusPedido;
 }
-// Invoque a List<String> varible with InvableVariable notation to use on B2BBotBO Apex class;
+// Invoque a String variable with InvableVariable notation to use on B2BBotBO Apex class;
 ```
 ### Request Apex Class(@InvocableVariable)
 ```